halexand/2016-SIO-Workshop/circos_tutorial.rst

     wget http://circos.ca/distribution/circos-0.69-3.tgz
     tar -xvzf circos-0.69-3.tgz

 Circos runs within Perl and as such does not need to be compiled to run.
 So, we can just add the location of circos to our path variable.
-(Alternatively, you can also append this statement to the end of your ``.bashrc`` file)
+(Alternatively, you can append this statement to the end of your ``.bashrc`` file)
 ::
     export PATH=export PATH=~/circos/circos-0.69-3/bin:$PATH

 It does, however, require quite a few additional modules